 As he proceeded on his way he saw an old man at the gate of a certain village.
 The novice asked the old man, "Lay disciple, is there a forest hermitage in this neighborhood wherein monks may reside?"
 "Yes, Reverend Sir, there is."
 "Well then, show me how to get there."
 As soon as the old lay disciple saw the boy he took a liking to him.
-So instead of merely pointing out the way he remained standing where he was and said to him, "Come, Reverend Sir, [92] I will show you the way."
+So instead of merely pointing out the way he remained standing where he was and said to him, "Come, Reverend Sir, {2.92} I will show you the way."
 So saying, the old man took him with him and started off.
 As the novice went with him he noticed along the way five or six places abounding in various kinds of flowers and fruits.
+[29.156] The novice asked him the names of these places, and the lay disciple told him the name of each one.

-1 Majjhima, iii.
+71 Majjhima, iii.
 8011-14.